Track AI Search Traffic with Rank Math Analytics + 2x Benefits.

 2.1 Orphan Pages Cannot Be Indexed

-If a page no longer has any links pointing to it, it will have very little page authority, and search engines may opt to remove it entirely from the index.
+If a page no longer has links, it will have very little page authority, and search engines may opt to remove it entirely from the index.

 This also implies that the Google bot won’t be able to find them.
 In other words, this URL (page) falls through the cracks.
 These pages cannot generate any organic traffic to your site.